Emzzy241/DINO-Ipsum-API-1.0.0/README.md

 ## Setup/Installation
 * First clone the project on your System(git clone _REPOSITORY-NAME_)
 * Run npm install in the Terminal(e.g the git bash Terminal). with this, all of the dependencies of the application gets installed
 * You're good to go, Run npm run start to start the project for you on the webpack dev server.
-Yes it is an apiCall but you do not need an apikey to run this applcation all thanks to the Dino Ipsum API
+Yes it is an apiCall project but you do not need an apikey to run this applcation all thanks to the Dino Ipsum API

 ## Detected Bugs/ Issues